Don’t miss out!

 Having the inventory online is a big deal and you know; having pictures and then having where they can click for more information, or to contact sales.
 I don’t have numbers of how many clicks we get as far as sales goes.
 But I know that what we’re doing is obviously working and we’re happy with it.

 Jeff: “I think customer loyalty would be number one.
 The way they come back to us because of our service and the way we treat people—that’s something that’s changing over time.
-With everything being online, if a customer bought RV insurance or they bought anything through a Camping World or anything like that’s Good Sam, then they start getting just bombarded with emails.
+With everything being online, if a customer bought RV insurance or bought anything through a Camping World or anything like that’s Good Sam, they start getting bombarded with emails.
 So, they’re loyal to us, but then something pops up and it’s like, wow, that really looks good.
 Let’s go take a look.
 And they may buy from another dealer.

 So, what we are starting to do with customer emails we gathered and put into IDS is to send monthly emails.
 We’ve never done it.
 We are looking at ways that we can start putting Three Way Campers’ name out in front of more customers than what we have in the past.”